-Here, we present the results of mass modelling in Case-1 (individual RCs) and Case-2 (co-added RCs).
-Some examples of their MCMC outputs (posteriors) and best-fit to the RCs are shown in Figure~\ref{fig:IRCs} \& \ref{fig:SRCs}, respectively.
-We note that in both cases the Burkert and NFW halo models provide a good and similar fit to the data.
-The rationale for this is that both halo models predict a similar DM density profile in the outskirts of the galaxies and differ only in the very inner region ($<2$ kpc), where our data are unresolved.
-Therefore, we cannot exclude one model over the other by just looking at the rotation curve fitting.
+Here, we present the results of mass modeling in case 1 and case 2.
+Some examples of their MCMC outputs (posteriors) and best fit to the RCs are shown in Figure~\ref{fig:IRCs} \& \ref{fig:SRCs}, respectively.
+We note that in both cases, the Burkert and NFW halo models provide similarly good fits (in terms of minimum $\chi_{red}^2$) to the data.
+The rationale is that both halo models predict a similar DM density profile in the outskirts of the galaxies and differ only in the very inner region ($<2$ kpc), where our data are unresolved.
+Therefore, we cannot exclude one model over the other just by looking at the rotation curve fitting.

-Next, we focused on comparing the physical properties of galaxies, such as total stellar and bulge masses.
-In particular, we compare the physical properties derived from Case-2 because this case gives us a smooth distribution of RCs that ignores the random fluctuations (perturbations) caused by bad data points, which makes the mass modelling more impeccable than Case-1.
-Therefore, in the left panel Figure~\ref{fig:Mdyn-Mphot-Mbulge}, we compare the dynamically derived stellar masses from Burkert and NFW halo of Case-2 with the photometric stellar masses.
+Next, we focused on comparing the physical properties of galaxies, such as the total stellar and bulge masses.
+In particular, we compared the physical properties derived from case 2 because this case gives us a smooth distribution of RCs that reduce the effect of minor observational errors (perturbations caused by bad data points), which make the mass modeling more impeccable than in case 1.
+In the left panel of Figure~\ref{fig:Mdyn-Mphot-Mbulge}, we compare the dynamically derived stellar masses from the Burkert and NFW halo of case 2 with the photometric stellar masses.
 As we can see, the dynamical stellar masses from the Burkert halo agree with the photometric stellar masses with an intrinsic scatter of 0.3 dex.
-In contrast, the dynamical stellar masses derived from the NFW halo are a factor of 0.5 lower than the photometric stellar masses, with an intrinsic scatter of 0.43 dex.
+In contrast, the dynamical stellar masses derived from the NFW halo are a factor of 0.5 dex lower than the photometric stellar masses, with an intrinsic scatter of 0.43 dex.
 This suggests that the NFW halo most likely suppresses the baryon content, which could be problematic while deriving the DM fraction.